mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

     The boolean key `script` controls if scripts from the page are allowed to run.
 Its default value is false.
   @prop [contentScriptFile] {string,array}
-    The URLs of content scripts to load.
+    The local file URLs of content scripts to load.
 Content scripts specified by this option are loaded *before* those specified by the `contentScript` option.
   @prop [contentScript] {string,array}
     The texts of content scripts to load.
 Content scripts specified by this option are loaded *after* those specified by the `contentScriptFile` option.